 (1) Every public high school shall be identified within a CTE region as established in accordance with RSA 188-E and Ed 1402, and shall be included in the regional agreement established pursuant to Ed 1402.01; and

-(2) Every public high school shall make students aware of programs available at the regional CTE center.
+(2) Every public high school shall make all students aware of programs available at the regional CTE center.

-(b) Receiving districts shall strive to make space available to every qualified student in the region who desires to participate in a program at the CTE center, in accordance with the formula for participation prescribed in, or as a result of, the respective regional agreement.
+(b) Receiving districts shall make every effort to offer opportunities to every qualified student in the region who desires to participate in a program at the CTE center, in accordance with the formula for participation prescribed in, or as a result of, the respective regional agreement.

+(c) CTE cooperative agreements shall require sending and receiving school districts to coordinate calendars and schedules to maximize student access to CTE programming;

-(c) Every public high school student shall have access to programs at the regional CTE center subject to attainment of prerequisites and space availability within the program in a CTE center, and sending school budget restrictions.
+(d) Every public high school student shall have access to programs at the regional CTE center subject to attainment of prerequisites and space availability within the program in a CTE center, and sending school budget restrictions.

-(d) Prerequisites shall include requirements to ensure:
+(e) Prerequisites shall include requirements to ensure:

 (1) Successful completion of the program of core technical competencies vetted by business and industry and postsecondary institutions;